MrPrimate/ddb-meta-data/modules/imr/README.md

 # Infernal Machine Rebuild

-> Proceeds from this adventure supplement supports the charity Extra Life, running levels 5-10

 Infernal Machine Rebuild launches players across distant places — and times to uncover additional components in order to reassemble the fabled Infernal Machine of Lum the Mad!

 ---